bradonomics/bradonomics.com/_portfolio/2021-06-01-portholes.md

   - Allow articles to be saved to folders.
   - Allow sorting of articles in unread folder.

   I first wrote Portholes as a [Rails app](https://github.com/bradonomics/portholes-rails).
-It included users and [Strip integration](https://github.com/bradonomics/portholes-rails/tree/stripe-payments) for paid usage.
+It included users and [Stripe integration](https://github.com/bradonomics/portholes-rails/tree/stripe-payments) for paid usage.
 I then decided to rebuild Portholes with Sinatra; no users, no payments, simpler.
 I also moved the [Article parsing to it's own library](https://github.com/bradonomics/portholes-sinatra/blob/master/lib/portholes.rb).
 ---